 For more information see our Philippines travel information section.

-Single supplement (if you do not want to share accommodation): This is optional - single travelers may choose to share a cabin or if they would prefer to have a cabin to themselves, they need to add 100% to the published price and they will enjoy the Premier package (this includes 1 complimentary massage and 1 bottle of wine.
-Marine park fees and any fuel surcharges will not be charged to the client).
+Single supplement (if you do not want to share accommodation): This is optional - single travelers may choose to share a cabin or if they would prefer to have a cabin to themselves, they need to add 80% to the published price.

 Dive clubs and group discounts: Pay for 7 guests and 1 extra person can join the cruise in a Standard cabin free of charge (total 8+ guests).